-CPMI-IOSCO has sought to help enhance the liquidity preparedness of market participants by exploring ways to foster their preparedness for above-average VM calls through the efficient collection and distribution of VM in centrally cleared markets.
+CPMI-IOSCO sought to help enhance the liquidity preparedness of market participants by exploring ways to foster their preparedness for above-average VM calls through the efficient collection and distribution of VM in centrally cleared markets.

-To achieve this, CPMI-IOSCO set objectives for the work to (i) understand the existing practices of CCPs and CMs regarding the collection and distribution of cleared VM; and (ii) identify possible ways to improve cleared VM call and collection processes.
-Themes the work has focused on include:
+To achieve this, CPMI-IOSCO worked to (i) understand the existing practices of CCPs and CMs regarding the collection and distribution of cleared VM and (ii) identify possible ways to improve cleared VM call and collection processes.
+The focus of the work has included: